jonathan-beard/Wrapper/README.md

 which sets the number of columns per line without having to change the automator script over and over.
 You might also want to set a quick key.
-I'm using Ctrl-cw which seems to work well.
+I'm using opt-c which seems to work well.

 Enjoy!